zyinghua/faceswap-diffusion/README.md

-git config lfs.concurrenttransfers 1 # download only 1 file at a time (saves RAM) git lfs pull # actual download python scripts/restore_from_parquet.py # Please change the paths accordingly in the script, or call --repo_dir, etc., params accordingly
+git config lfs.concurrenttransfers 1 # download only 1 file at a time (saves RAM) git lfs pull # actual download python scripts/restore_from_parquet.py # Please change the paths accordingly in the script, or call --repo_dir, etc., params accordingly rm -rf .git # (Optional) You may want to remove the git copy, which breaks git, but frees up a lot of storage space
 ```

+## Training
+There are two training scripts:
+- `train_controlnet.py` for training solely a controlnet based on your predefined conditions. `train_controlnet.sh` provides exemplar definition of hyper-parameters.
+- `train.py` for training our face swap model.